 The staircase was wrapped in mixed garland with acacia and olive branches added in.

-To achieve her goal of cohesion downstairs, the designer threaded similar materials and textures throughout.
+To achieve cohesion downstairs, the floral designer threaded similar materials and textures throughout.
 Standard mixed garlands became custom, woven with branches, berries, smilax vines, and eucalyptus pods.

-“There are important considerations when decorating for a house tour, primarily scale and placement,” says Sylvester.
+“There are important considerations when decorating for a house tour, primarily scale and placement,” says Sybil.
 “People are not coming for a dinner party and sitting down and lingering; they are moving in and out at a fairly rapid pace, so things need to be visible and dramatic.
-Smaller gestures would be lost.” — Sybil Sylvester
+Smaller gestures would be lost.”

-With that in mind, she festooned the living room chandelier and added branches and vines to the mantel garland to create height and movement.
+With that in mind, Sybil festooned the living room chandelier and added branches and vines to the mantel garland to create height and movement.
 “On the coffee table, I placed a dramatic and vivid arrangement that was larger than standard for that space, so it would stand out,” says the designer.

 An arrangement in a black urn bursts with deep-red peonies, butterfly ranunculus, spray roses, fern fronds, and pieris.

 On the staircase, practicality was in play: Instead of wrapping the entire railing with greenery, she created two sections, making it easier for a crowd to traverse the stairs.
-For the bedrooms, Sylvester departed a bit, selecting colors and materials inspired by the setting.
-In the master, that meant more-delicate pieces and softer colors.
-For a guest bedroom, coppery hues dictated the choice of pine cones cleverly used as garland on the headboard.

 “The coppery tones seemed to call out for pine cones,” says Sylvester of this guest room.